Argos Hill Mill, Mayfield: Threat of demolition

 A survey in 2007 revealed the mill was in danger of collapsing.
 Of concern were the roundhouse, crosstrees, crown tree, sails, tailpole and fantail.
 On 14 January 2008, a meeting was held in Mayfield, where Wealden District Council put forward options for the mill's future.
 One proposal, to dismantle the mill and remove it to storage was strongly criticised by those attending, including members of the Sussex Mills Group and the Society for the Protection of Ancient Buildings.
 It was pointed out that Wealden District Council had not spent money allocated for maintenance of the mill, and that giving themselves permission to demolish a listed building would make other listed buildings in the area more vulnerable, and erode the protection given by listed building status.
 As a result, the Friends of Argos Hill Windmill was set up to save the mill.

 Restoration

 In April 2010, the Argos Hill Windmill Trust was established to lease the mill from Wealden District Council with the aim of restoring it to working order.
 A high-profile fundraising campaign was launched in 2011 to raise funds for the restoration and a substantial lottery grant obtained.
 Holes were engaged to restore the main structure of the mill and return the striking gear to working order, while volunteers tackled the replacement of the weatherboard on the mill itself, and the renovation of the roundhouse floor, walls and roof.
 These first two phases of the restoration project were successfully completed in 2016 when the mill's sweeps turned in the wind for the first time in over 80 years.
-Phase 3 of the restoration project is now underway to rebuild the fantail and restore the internal machinery.
+Phase 3 of the restoration project is underway as of 2026.
+In September 2024 the fantail was rebuilt, but remains stationary.
+Restoration of the internal machinery is the next major aim.